Frequently Asked Questions

 Your time sheet will be processed the next pay period.

-What happens if I forget to turn in a time sheet for the pay period?
+What happens if I forget to turn in hours for the pay period?

-The Financial Aid Office will accept a time sheet if it is two or fewer pay periods late.
-After that, it will be up to your supervisor to pay you from their own department funds.
+The Financial Aid Office will accept late submission of hours up to 30 days late.
+After that, it will be up to the department to pay the student from their own department funds.

 When do work-study students receive their payroll checks?